 Objective Number 1 – GET THE JOB!

 Obvious, right?
 In plain sight, it is but it’s very rare that people come to this conclusion straight away and will often order them in the wrong way.
-I sometimes hear, “what’s the point in being offered a role I don’t particularly want” This is a fair point but unfortunately, it is very difficult to come to this decision until you have met with the firm and it can unfortunately lead to an unsuccessful and disappointing outcome.
+We sometimes hear, “what’s the point in being offered a role I don’t particularly want” This is a fair point but unfortunately, it is very difficult to come to this decision until you have met with the firm and it can unfortunately lead to an unsuccessful and disappointing outcome.

 Prioritising them in the right order will hopefully leave you in a position of control.
 If you lose this control, then ultimately you could lose it as an option.
 It is much better to be in control and have more than one offer of employment on the table.
 Once a firm has made the decision that you will add value to their business and they want to employ you, we now have more leverage to go back and ask further questions to assist you in determining, is this role right for me!